 National Iced Tea Day

-It takes no imagination to decide how to enjoy this great day: Grab an Iced Tea and head out to the hammock strung under a shady tree.
+It takes no imagination to decide how to enjoy this great day: Grab an iced tea and head out to the hammock strung under a shady tree.

 Here are some of the known or suspected medicinal applications:

-The Origin of Iced Tea Day:
+History and Origin of National Iced Tea Day

 In 1904, English tea plantation owner Richard Blechynden set up a booth to sell hot tea at the St. Louis World Fair.
 It was a sizzler of a day, and fair visitors didn’t want anything hot.
 Rather, they needed something to quench their thirst… something cold.
 He dumped some of his hot tea into ice and served it cold.
 It was an immediate hit.
 This was the first known use of iced tea.